Steel Strips Wheels Ltd. (NSE: SSWL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Madhur Rathi

-Ladies and gentlemen, in the interest of time that was the last question.
-I now hand over the conference over to the management for closing comments.
 Thank you.
-And over to you sir.
+Ladies and gentlemen, in the interest of time, that was the last question.
+I now hand over the conference over to the management for closing comment.
+Thank you.
+And over to you, sir.

 Okay.
-I think closing comments are the same.
-As I told you in April sometime.
-Last year that this is the best.
-Time to do business for us.
-We have a full order book and.
-We are cost optimizing our facilities.
-We are investing money in digitalization, we are investing money in AI and we will be very future ready in next one year.
-I think these are the this theme.
-I think the investors should ask me when I meet next time with them and we will definitely now we have no reason to complain now the orders are there.
-We are able to execute the orders.
+I think closing comments are the same, as I told you in April sometime last year, that this is the best time to do business for us.
+We have a full order book, and we are cost-optimizing our facilities.
+We are investing money in digitalization.
+We are investing money in AI, and we will be very future-ready in the next one year.
+I think the investors should ask me when I meet next time with them.
+And we have no reason to complain now.
+The orders are there.
+We are able to execute the order.
 The capex has been done.
 Everything is all set for a home run.
-Thank you all.
+Thank you, all.
 Thank you for coming today.
-Bye bye.
+Bye-bye.